0xbluemoon/Chrove_protocol/README.md

 # Chrove_protocol
-This is a new service model support anonymously pay and autonomous service delivery.
+This is a new service model support anonymously pay and automatically service delivery.
 Customer and vendor are anonymous to  each other.
 Service is delivered automatically to customer.
 ## process
 #### setup
 * Vendor setup server, insert server URL into smart contract